Skip to Content

-With only six core courses, Massey’s BBus gives you more opportunities to spend more time focusing on your areas of interest.
+With eight core courses, Massey’s BBus gives you more opportunities to spend more time focusing on your areas of interest.
 You may want to do more courses in business.
 Or in the arts or sciences.
 If you are an international student you could study English language courses.
 You can work on what you know are your strengths, or fill in gaps in your knowledge and skills.
 You will become a graduate with a well-rounded, relevant knowledge base ready to take on the working world!

 Our Future Leaders Scholarship is a prestigious scholarship to recognise emerging leaders enrolling in full-time business and agricommerce programmes at Massey University.

 “I don’t think I’d be where I am today without that degree…”

 I always wanted my company to be Fairtrade and I had been studying social entrepreneurship at university, and I really wanted to do something that was good and sustainable.
 I’ve got a really good grounding in business and that theoretical learning you get from university.
 I don’t think I’d be where I am today without that degree.

 While studying business at Massey, Katie did an assignment examining the New Zealand market for fair trade loose-leaf tea.
 It became quickly clear that there was a glaring gap, which she filled with a product she calls KTea.

 In 2013 she won the New Zealand Fairtrade Product Awards Small Company award.